deft-plus/fragment/testing/README.md

 expect(fs.readFileSync()).toBe('Hello');
 ```

 Keep in mind that the `mock` function only affects the module in which it is called.
 It does not affect the original module.
+This means that the original module will still have its original implementation.

 ## Assertions